-Michael R. Haske is party to an amended and restated employment agreement with us effective May 14, 2008, as amended on December 4, 2013.
-This employment agreement provides for a one-year term, which automatically renews for a one year period on September 30 of each year unless either party provides the other party at least 30 days prior written notice of its intention not to renew the employment agreement prior to the expiration of the then current one-year term.
-Mr. Haske's current annual base salary is \$257,992.
+Michael R. Haske is party to an amended and restated employment agreement with us effective February 7, 2014.
+This employment agreement has no specific term and constitutes at-will employment.
+Mr. Haske's current annual base salary is \$258,000.
 Mr. Haske is also eligible to receive an annual bonus of up to 20% of his annual salary based upon the achievement of objectives established by us on a yearly basis relating to sales growth and productivity.
 Mr. Haske is further eligible to receive a monthly bonus based on the prior month's commissionable sales by all sales personnel.
-Mr. Haske is also eligible to participate in the benefit plans maintained by us from time to time.
-The employment agreement also provides that we will make available to Mr. Haske health, life and short-term disability insurance benefits and will provide him with membership in our retirement plan in accordance with and subject to the terms of and condition of such plan.
+The employment agreement also provides that we will make available to Mr. Haske customary fringe benefits.

-Pursuant to his employment agreement, in the event Mr. Haske's employment is terminated (or the term of Mr. Haske's employment agreement is not renewed) by us without cause, as such term is defined in his employment agreement, we will be obligated to pay him 100% of his then-current monthly base salary for 12 months, following such termination, excluding any bonus payments.
+Pursuant to his employment agreement, in the event Mr. Haske's employment is terminated by us without cause, as such term is defined in his employment agreement, we will be obligated to pay him 100% of his then-current monthly base salary for 12 months, following such termination.
 The severance benefits described above are contingent on Mr. Haske executing a general release of claims in our favor.
+In addition, in the event of a change in control and provided that Mr. Haske is still employed by us, 100% of Mr. Haske's unvested options will become vested in full.